jhpyle/docassemble/_docs/initial.md

 You can also customize these values with the [`set_title()`] function.

 <a name="error help">The [`metadata`] block also accepts the directive
 `error help`.
-This is [Markdown] text that will be converted to HTML and included on any error screen that appears to the user during the interview.
+This is [Markdown]-formatted text that will be included on any error screen that appears to the user during the interview.
 You can also provide this text on a server-wide basis using the [`error help`] directive in the [Configuration].

 # <a name="objects"></a>Creating `objects`